MetehanAkca/MetehanAkca/README.md

 <br />

-hi, I am [Metehan Akça], a senior year Molecular Biology and Genetics student who specializes in Neuroscience and Bioinformatics.
+hi, I am Metehan Akça, a senior year Molecular Biology and Genetics student who specializes in Neuroscience and Bioinformatics.
 I have been a programmer since 2013.
 I began with front end developement, then in 2015 I have learnt Java for my internship at Stagetec( a sound technologies company in Berlin).
 Inmy sophmore year(2018) I learnt Python and began my education process in data science along with statistics.I have used my skills in varios projects at university,although they are mostly protected via NDAs.As of 2021 I grew an interest in web3.0 .
 This interest led me to further polish my skils in front end and Solidity.Currently I am trying to further my knowledge in frontend developement as well as building blockchain based decentralized applications(DAPPs).

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />